browserengineering/book/book/graphics.md

 users to *scroll*\index{scroll} the page to look at different parts of it.

 ::: {.further}
-In English text, you can't wrap to the next line in the middle of a word (without hyphenation at least), but in Chinese that's mostly not a problem.
+In English text, you can't wrap to the next line in the middle of a word (without hyphenation at least), but in Chinese that's the default, even for words made up of multiple characters (for example, 开关 meaning "switch" is composed of 开 "on" and 关 "off", but it's just fine to line-break after 开).
-For example, <span lang="zh">开关</span> means
-"switch" but is composed of <span lang="zh">开</span> "on" and
-<span lang="zh">关</span> "off".
-Even though this is one word, browsers
-will happily break in the middle of it (see [here][chinese-line-breaking] for exceptions).

-Alternate values of the
-[word-break][word-break-css] CSS property allow for other choices.
-For example `break-all` allows line breaks even within words in Latin-alphabet languages, and `auto-phrase` uses detection libraries to only break at phrase boundaries in languages such as Chinese or Japanese.

-Other browser features like text selection also try to align to word or phrase boundaries rather than individual Chinese characters.
-The [ICU library][icu], used by both Firefox and Chrome, [uses dynamic programming][icu-wb] to guess phrase boundaries based on a [word frequency table][cjdict].
+But you can change the default with the word-break CSS property: break-all allows line breaks anywhere, while auto-phrase prevents them inside even inside Chinese or Japanese words or phrases such as 开关.
+The auto part here refers to the fact that the words aren't identified by the author but instead auto-detected, often [using dynamic programming][icu-wb] based on a [word frequency table][cjdict].
 :::

 [icu]: https://icu.unicode.org/